 Final APC Interview

-If you have completed your transitional membership period and all associated aspects of your transitional membership pathway criteria please contact the NZIBS General Manager, for the final APC interview pack including the application form.
+If you have completed your transitional membership period and all associated aspects of your transitional membership pathway criteria please contact NZIBS for the final APC interview pack including the application form.

 Any transitional member who applies for registered membership, will need to undertake the RICS Professional Ethics online course and pass the online exam prior to submitting their application form, at a small cost.

-If you have any membership questions or wish to talk through NZIBS Membership options, please contact the NZIBS General Manager, Ph: 021 432 711 or 0800 11 34 00, option 4.
-E: firstname.lastname@example.org.
+If you have any membership questions or wish to talk through NZIBS Membership options, please contact the NZIBS on 0800 113 400 or firstname.lastname@example.org for further details.